openregister/specification/content/entry-def.md

 * Type: [Key](/datatypes/key/).

-A given entry has a key.
-The key identifies an element in the dataset.
-The [key](/glossary/key/) identifies the element of the dataset the entry refers to.
+The [key](/glossary/key/) identifies the element of the dataset which the entry refers to.

 ### Timestamp